 How did you encourage each other?

-These questions (and the others included in the PDF) will help you notice differences.
+These questions (and the others included in the freebie) will help you notice differences.
 Please remember that neither person’s style is wrong or better than the other’s.
 However, one style may be more suited for certain situations.
 As you notice differences, consider if there is friction.
 Then, try to think about how those skills could be of benefit or be complimentary.

 Prepare to work together, 1 piece at a time

-While doing a puzzle together isn’t exactly like renos, it can help you prepare to work together.
+While doing a puzzle together isn’t exactly like renovations, it can help you prepare to work together.
 You can successfully complete projects together, even if you approach them differently.
 It’s the combination of strengths that will help you complete your project.
 If this challenge had some frustrating moments, it can also be insightful on how each reacts during times of stress.
 Take notice of how you work together and how each other’s strengths were used to accomplish the goal.
 Use this information to help divide the work of your renovation.
 It may be frustrating at times, but we hope you find this a useful activity for gaining insight into your partner, as well as yourself.

 What was the most surprising thing you learned about yourself or your partner?
 Let us know in the comments!